William Likely

-William Likely III (born September 13, 1994) is an American football cornerback for the Houston Roughnecks of the XFL.
-He played college football at the University of Maryland, College Park.
+William Likely III (born September 13, 1994) is an American professional football cornerback.
+He played college football at the University of Maryland.

-On September 5, 2015, Likely broke a 76-year-old Big Ten Conference single-game record when he returned 8 punts for 233 yards in the season opener against Richmond.
-He was selected by both the coaches and media as a first-team return specialist and also by the coaches as a first-team defensive back on the 2015 All-Big Ten Conference football team.
+On September 5, 2015 Likely broke a 76 year old Big Ten Conference single-game record when he returned 8 punts for 233 yards in the season opener against Richmond.
+He was selected by both the coaches and media as a first-team return specialist and also a first-team defensive back by the coaches on the 2015 All-Big Ten team.

 College career

 Likely played for the Maryland Terrapins from 2013 to 2016.